tairov/llama2.mojo/README.md

 This repository serves as a port that provides a Mojo-based implementation of `llama2.c`.

+With the release of [Mojo](https://www.modular.com/blog/mojo-its-finally-here), I was inspired to take my Python port of [llama2.py](https://github.com/tairov/llama2.py) and transition it to Mojo.
+The result?
+A version that leverages Mojo's SIMD & vectorization primitives, boosting the Python performance by nearly 250x.
+Impressively, the Mojo version now outperforms the original llama2.c, even in runfast mode, by 15-20%.
+This showcases the potential of hardware-level optimizations through Mojo's advanced features.
+I think this also can help us to see how far can we go with the original llama2.c hardware optimizations.

+## performance

 As it was shown during my experimentations performance of this solution can beat the original `llama2.c` even built with `runfast` option
 Ubuntu virtual machine performance: